bioinfo-biols/MAGIC-seq/README.md

 - The file containing the barcodes and array coordinates (look at the folder "data/Barcode" to use it as a reference).

-For the QC step, the stpipeline/common/filterInputReads.py in st_pipeline must be replaced with the supplied filterInputReads.py to generate the QC post-fastq for the subsequent steps.
+For the QC step(optional), the stpipeline/common/filterInputReads.py in st_pipeline must be replaced with the supplied filterInputReads.py to generate the QC post-fastq for the subsequent steps.

 ## Preprocessing of MAGIC-seq raw data: